 We were unable to find any data being sent across our network in plain text.
 We found no unencrypted TCP or UDP traffic, and no HTTP or DNS traffic traveling in plain text.

 This shows that IPVanish is working exactly as intended and fully encrypting all the traffic leaving our device.
-You can therefore trust IPVanish to hide your activity from your ISP or protect your data on public WiFi networks.

 Device & OS Compatibility

 IPVanish is Compatible with Major Platforms & Devices